Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 • Job sharing

-• Annualized hours
+• Annualised hours

 Who Counts as a Dependant?

-• Your parent, spouse, or partner
+• Your spouse, partner, or civil partner

-• Someone who lives in your household (not tenant, lodger, employee)
+• Someone who lives in your household (not tenant/lodger/employee)

 • Keep records of all requests and employer responses